 Configuring the Zapier integration

-After configuration, you’ll have the option to specify template and task you want this integration to run on:
+Create a new zap.
+After configuration, you’ll have the option to specify the workflow and task you want this integration to run on:

-Most of this zap has already been set up for you, so once you have specified the task and template you can keep hitting “Continue” until you get to here:
+Most of this zap has already been set up for you, so once you have specified the task and workflow you can keep hitting “Continue” until you get to here:

 On this screen, use the “Insert field” button and select “Name”.
-This sets the task in the Watershed statement to match the name of the checklist item in Process Street.
+This sets the task in the Watershed statement to match the name of the workflow run item in Process Street.

 Complete the zap, and send a test to Watershed.